duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 Let say the middle commit still works.
 You would then let git know that via `git bisect good` command.
 Then you only have half of the commits left to test.
 Git would then split the remaining commits in half and into a new branch(again), letting you to test the feature again.
 `git bisect` will continue to narrow down your commits in a similar manner, until the first bad commit is found.
-Since you divide the number of commits by half on every iteration, you are able to find your bad commits in log(n) time (which is simply a [“big O”](https://en.wikipedia.org/wiki/Big_O_notation) speak for very fast).
+Since you divide the number of commits by half on every iteration, you are able to find your bad commits in log(n) time (which is simply a ["big O"](https://en.wikipedia.org/wiki/Big_O_notation) speak for very fast).

 ### The actual commands you need to run to execute the full `git bisect` flow are: ###